 Clarissa Jane (Holloway) Hill was the daughter of William Holloway.
 Her son, George Littlewood Hill, left a diary of sorts that lists her date of birth as June 18, 1763.
 Her date of death is clearly April 17, 1847.
 Her tombstone in Smithfield in Henry County, Kentucky says that she was 80 years old at the date of her death that would make her year of birth 1767.
 Clarissa was born in Caroline County, Virginia, according to the bible of her granddaughter, Phoebe Laurinda Hill, daughter of George Littlewood Hill.

-Amanda Walker Hill, wife of William L. Hill
+William L. Hill

 William L. Hill, Ed’s great-great grandfather, was the youngest son of Samuel and Clarissa Holloway.
 He was only 3 months old when his father died.
 He moved with his mother to Fayette Co., Kentucky, Clark Co., Kentucky and then on to Henry Co., Kentucky sometime prior to 1830.
 In 1834 William married Amanda